Kerala Brahmana Sabha: Activities

 KBS is actively involved in organizing the annual Kalpathi Ratholsavam in Palakkad.
 It also organizes trade fairs and food festivals to popularise the Kerala Iyer cuisine among the general public.
 It organizes seminars on social issues, and sports and games events for its members.

 The KBS runs institutions for the poor among the community.
 Its Sankara Santhi Nilayam at Kalady provides accommodation, food, and medical care, for aged and destitute Kerala Iyers.
 The Sabha also provides housing and financial help for the maintenance and renovation of agrahara, especially the dilapidated dwelling places of the poor.

 In 2014, the KBS courted controversy when it opposed faith conversions and re-conversions, and announced that it would not welcome reconverts to its fold.

 In 2015, during protests over reservation in India, KBS demanded minority status and reservation for economically backward Kerala Iyers.

-In 2016, the KBS favoured continuance of the dress code for women entering the Sree Padmanabha Swamy Temple in Thiruvananthapuram.
+In 2016, the KBS favoured continuance of the dress code for women entering the Sree Padmanabhaswamy Temple in Thiruvananthapuram.
 It opposed allowing women wearing salwar kameez or churidar, and without draping dhoti, to enter the temple.

 In 2017, the KBS favoured the continuance of the custom prohibiting women between 10 and 50 years of age from entering the Sabarimala Temple.
-The KBS also demanded that the Government of India should seriously consider providing reservation based on economic status of its citizens and the political parties cannot avoid the long standing demands of Brahmin community that composes of 6% of the population.
+The KBS also demanded that the Government of India should seriously consider providing reservation based on economic status of its citizens and the political parties cannot avoid the long-standing demands of Brahmin community that composes of 6% of the population.